mustafamuratcoskun/question-answer-rest-api/question-answer-specifications.md

 ### Questions

+#### Public Operations

-- List all questions - Public Operation
+- List all questions
    * Paginate and  Limit number of Questions
    * Sorting Questions By Most-Answered, Most-Liked or More Recent(Default)
    * Searching Questions By Title
    * Population User Of The Question

-- Get a single question with their answers - Public Operation
+- Get a single question with their answers

+#### Private Operations

-- Ask (Create) a New Question - Private Operation
+- Ask (Create) a New Question
   * Authenticated users only (Logged In Users)
   * Field validation

-- Edit a Question - Private Operation
+- Edit a Question
   * Owner User Only
   * Field Validation
-- Delete a Question - Private Operation
+- Delete a Question
   * Owner User Only
+- Like a Question
+  * Authenticated user only
+  * Only 1 Like Per User
+- Undo Like a Question
+  * Authenticated user only
+  * Only Applicable To Question That Liked Before

+### Answers

+#### Public Operations
+- Get All Answers by Question Id
+- Get Single Answer By Answer Id

+#### Private Operations
+- Add (Create) a New Answer To Question
+  * Authenticated users only (Logged In Users)
+  * Field validation

+- Edit a Answer
+  * Owner User Only
   * Field Validation
+- Delete a Answer
+  * Owner User Only
-- Like a Question - Private operation
+- Like a Answer
   * Authenticated user only
   * Only 1 Like Per User
-- Undo Like a Question - Private operation
+- Undo Like a Answer
   * Authenticated user only
-  * Only Applicable To Question That Liked Before
+  * Only Applicable To Answer That Liked Before

-- Update bootcamps
-  * Owner only
-  * Validation on update
-- Delete Bootcamp
-  * Owner only
-- Calculate the average cost of all courses for a bootcamp
-- Calculate the average rating from the reviews for a bootcamp

 ### Courses
 - List all courses for bootcamp